A Different Kind of Drive-Thru with Toledo Northwestern Food Bank

-A different kind of drive-through service.
-All this week the Toledo Northwestern Ohio Food Bank with support from the Ohio National Guard will host food distribution events.
+All this week, the Toledo Northwestern Ohio Food Bank will host food distribution events with support from the Ohio National Guard.

 You can pre-register at www.toledofoodbank.org under the events tab or call the Toledo Food Bank at 419-242-5000 ext.
 204 for one of the following locations: